 USGS HVO Press Release

-The U.S. Geological Survey's Hawaiian Volcano Observatory (HVO) recorded a magnitude-4.5 offshore earthquake
+The U.S. Geological Survey's Hawaiian Volcano Observatory (HVO) recorded a magnitude-4.2 earthquake

-The USGS "Did you feel it?" website (https://earthquake.usgs.gov/dyfi/) received over 150 felt reports within the first 30 minutes of the earthquake.
-The maximum intensity of shaking reported by Island of Hawai‘i residents was IV on the Mercalli Intensity Scale, indicating light shaking.
+The USGS "Did you feel it?" website (https://earthquake.usgs.gov/dyfi/) received over 500 felt reports ranging from Kaua‘i to the Island of Hawai‘i.
+The maximum intensity of shaking reported was IV on the Mercalli Intensity Scale, indicating light shaking.

 Daily updates about ongoing eruptions, recent images and videos of summit and East Rift Zone volcanic

 activity, maps, and data about recent earthquakes in Hawaii are posted on the HVO website at